intbio/gromacs_ff/amber14sb_parmbsc1_opc_lmi.ff/README.md

 	- Took AMBER14sb_parmbsc1
 	- Added opc.itp
 	- atomtypes directive commented out
+	- The OW LJ parameres from that directive incorporated into ffnonbonded.itp
 	- Default ff has the Joung and Cheatham 2008 ions, see [here](../amber14sb_parmbsc1.ff/README.md)
 	- However, from Amber19 manual we see:
 ```